darkushin/Style-GAN-Prior/README.md

 # Style-GAN-Prior
-This project is an extension to the article [Style Generator Inversion for Image Enhancement and Animation](http://www.vision.huji.ac.il/style-image-prior) by Aviv Gabbay and Yedid Hoshen.
+This project is an extension to the article [Style Generator Inversion for Image Enhancement and Animation](http://www.vision.huji.ac.il/style-image-prior) by Aviv Gabbay and Yedid Hoshen [(GitHub)](https://github.com/avivga/style-image-prior).
 Two additional applications are introduced to this method: Image deblurring using a known blur kernel and image recoloring of gray images to RGB images.